awk Programs

 page.

-to a single tab character, since that is cut
+It sets FS to a single tab character, since that is cut's

 default field separator.
 The output field separator is also set to be the